 Andrew is a queer multidisciplinary theatre artist based on the traditional territories of the Lekwungen-Speaking Peoples / Victoria, BC.
 He is a creator, performer, teacher, director, administrator, and Artistic Producer of Impulse Theatre.

-He received his BFA in Theatre from the University of Victoria with a focus on direction, physical theatre, and performance design; has pursued contemporary dance training through the Victoria School of Contemporary Dance since 2010; and is currently enrolled in MacEwan University’s Arts and Cultural Management Program.
+He received his BFA in Theatre from the University of Victoria with a focus on direction, physical theatre, and performance design; has pursued contemporary dance training through the Victoria School of Contemporary Dance since 2010; and studied at MacEwan University in the Arts and Cultural Management Program.

 As the Artistic Producer of Impulse Theatre, an interdisciplinary theatre company he founded in 2010, he has led the creation and presentation of over fifteen new works and established the company’s annual festival Peek Fest.
 The festival is devoted to supporting new work creation and the professional development of local arts workers.

 Impulse’s projects have been presented at upintheair’s rEvolver Theatre Festival, the Belfry’s SPARK Festival, Intrepid Theatre’s Uno Fest, Winterlab and You Show Series, the Victoria and Vancouver Fringe Festival, and Theatre SKAM’s SKAMpede.
 Their work ana was one of the last residency projects at the nationally acclaimed Videofag.